Why Most People Fail to Become the Guitarist They Want to Be | Osterloh Guitar Academy

 Stop letting myths hold you back.
 Discover your true potential with a personalized guitar plan that actually works.
 Let's find out what's really possible for you.

 Ah, the natural talent excuse.
 This could not be more wrong.
-How can you be born knowing the motions of playing guitar?
-You can't.
 Playing guitar is a matter of building habits into your muscle memory.
 You don’t just wake up one day and suddenly play perfectly.
 Even those with "natural talent" have to practice.
 Creativity is also a skill that can be developed.

-So, you have to have no life outside of guitar?
 Almost no one has this much time.
 Even the most amazing guitarists of all time didn't practice this long every day.
-Kids go to school.
-Adults go to work.
-If you truly had to practice this much, almost no one would get there.
-It’s the *quality* of your practice that matters, not the time spent.
+Kids go to school, adults go to work.
+It’s the *quality* and *consistency* of your practice that matters, not the sheer quantity of time.

-Starting young is not as easy as people think.
-It’s hard to stretch across the guitar with 12-year-old hands.
 As an adult, you have advantages kids don’t, like patience and a clearer understanding of your goals.
-Most kids are too impatient and don’t want it badly enough to stick with it.
+Most kids are too impatient to stick with it.
+Your life experience is an asset, not a barrier, to learning music.

 About the Author